falkowich/pyise-ers/README.md

 Tested and used in our environment at work.
 But as usual it's up to you to test this out in a test environment so everything works as intended.

-Is you have any suggestions or find a bug, create a issue and I'll try to fix it :)
+Is you have any suggestions or find a bug, create a issue and we will try to fix it :)

 ## Testing

 Testing has been completed on the following ISE versions:

 * v2.4.0.357 and with python 3.7.3
 * v2.4.0.357 (Patch 11), Python 3.7.7 (joshand)
 * v2.7.0.356 (Patch 1), Python 3.7.7 (joshand)

-Until a mock of ERS-API is done, a simple test is in test/test_ers.py
+There are two tests available in tests/ directory.

+### Manual test

-To run tests:
+To run the "manual" tests:

 * make a copy of config-DEFAULT.py to config.py
 * edit uri with settings to your test ise
+* run python manual_test_ers.py

+### Pytest

+To run the testfiles with pytest-vcr.
+The first time this is runned the directory fixtures/vcr_cassettes are created with saved .yaml files from the test.
+That is so that the tests can be repeated without contacting ISE everytime.

+* make a copy of config-DEFAULT.py to config.py
+* edit uri with settings to your test ise
-* run python test-ers.py
+* run python -m pytest

+The plan is to extend the testing with pytest, and hopefully get good testcoverage on this library.

 ### Enable REST API